- What is formaldehyde?

 No. At the present time, there are no reliable tests to determine exposure or whether a health problem is directly related to formaldehyde.

-What are possible sources of formaldehyde?
+What are possible sources?

 The human body produces tiny and harmless amounts of formaldehyde on a daily basis.
 Most of the formaldehyde in indoor air comes from the following sources: